burglabs/knowledge-xlab/_notes/Understanding AI.md

 - [AI isn't as advanced as you think](https://onezero.medium.com/a-i-isnt-as-advanced-as-you-think-eeeaf4b085cf)
 - [Ist das wirklich ein Toaster](https://www.zeit.de/2019/47/kuenstliche-intelligenz-neuronale-netze-muster-erkennung-forschung) in German on Zeit Online
 - [Greedy, brittle, opaque and shallow](https://www.wired.com/story/greedy-brittle-opaque-and-shallow-the-downsides-to-deep-learning/) by WIRED

+### History of AI

+- [Early AI in the US: Forefathers (1940s), Founding Fathers (1950s), Second Generation (1960s).](https://www.youtube.com/watch?v=-Wo3ttGOJ9w) - Talk by Pamela Mc Corduck for Deutsches Museum
+- 2000s: [The role of the dataset ImageNet for the field of Computer Vision.](https://logicmag.io/commons/lines-of-sight/) -  Article named "Lines of Sight" by Alex Hanna and others.